manojnaidu619/Advanced-Rails-CRUD/README.md

 # README

-==> This is a basic Restful services demo or also called as CRUD operations in Ruby on Rails.Hope this helps!!!
+==> This is an advanced Restful services demo or also called as CRUD operations in Ruby on Rails, which is powered by rails_admin gem to create a admin panel and to make our form validations and user authentication we have used devise gem.
+This project is presented without any styling.So, beginners could easily understand what's going on under the hood .Hope this helps!!!

 ==> How to use:
 1. Clone the folder by typing the code below or download the folder.